 School of Music Organizations

 The beginnings of orchestral music at Yale can be traced to 1894, when an orchestra was organized under the leadership of the School’s first dean, Horatio Parker.
 Guest conductors who have worked with the orchestra in recent years include John Adams, Marin Alsop, William Christie, James Conlon, Valery Gergiev, Giancarlo Guerrero, Carolyn Kuan, Jahja Ling, Krzysztof Penderecki, David Robertson, Ignat Solzhenitsyn, and Jean-Marie Zeitouni.
-Peter Oundjian is the orchestra’s principal conductor.

 New Music New Haven

 New Music New Haven, under the direction of Aaron Jay Kernis, presents new and recent compositions by faculty, students, and guest composers.
 Performers are students in the School and often include guest artists as well.
 The programs often feature music by a member of the composition faculty or by a renowned guest composer.
-An important part of the series is a program of new works for orchestra by Yale composers performed by the full Philharmonia Orchestra in Woolsey Hall.
+An important part of the series is a program of new works for orchestra by Yale composers performed by the Yale Philharmonia in Woolsey Hall.

 Each year, Yale Opera offers public vocal master classes.
 In recent years, Alan Held has been a regular guest educator, and Jennifer Larmore, Sherrill Milnes, Marilyn Horne, Matthew Polenzani, and Renata Scotto have conducted master classes in Morse Recital Hall.